UnsignedInt8/LINQ/README.md

 // To enable KINQ, call it as function.
 KINQ is going to make Array, Map, Set, Buffer, String...... linqable.
 KINQ();

-// To transform an iterable object to linqable.
+// By using toLinqable function to transform an iterable object to linqable.
 KINQ.toLinqable(iterableObj);
 ```

 **aggregate**